abinayasangeetha/EXPERIMENT-06-INTERRUPT-GENERATION-USING-PUSHBUTTON-AND-SIMULATING-THE-OUTPUT-/README.md

 Now each of these lines EXTI0-EXTI15 can be used to trigger an interrupt on different modes of the signal : rising edge, falling edge or rising_falling edge.
 ## Procedure:
+1.Open a new STM32 Project.

-Selecting GPIO Ports
+2.Selecting GPIO Ports

+3.PA9 -> GPIO EXTI9
-PA5 -> GPIO Output
+4.PA11 -> GPIO Output

-Configure the PC13 Port at Pull up Mode followed by generating the code.
+5.Configure the PA9 Port at Pull up Mode followed by Click NVIC function and select enable.

-Write the function(Declare,Define,Call)
+6.Select RCC function followed by click High speed clock -> Crystal/ceramic Resonator.

+7.Select Clock configuration followed by Select -> input frequency -> HSE -> Enable css

+8.Remove error using Resolve clock issue and generate the code.

+9.define the callback function.

-Build Debug and Create 'hex file'
+10.Build Debug and Create 'hex.file'

-Open a new Proteus Project.
+11.Open a new Proteus Project.

-Select ports STM32F401RB, LED and Push Button.
+12.Select ports STM32F401RB, LED and Push Button.

-Connect PA5 to LED and PC13 to Push Button.
+13.Connect PA9 to Push Button and PA11 to LED.

-Check for execution of the output using Push Button option.
+14.Check for execution of the output using Push Button option.